 Here we have compiled a list of 11 things you might not have thought of but we think your beardie might love.
 As a treat every now and again, brighten up your beardie’s day with a change of pace or something new and different.
 It might sound weird, but you will be the highlight of their day because of it!

 Our beardie, Bacardi, does not really like bath time every time.
 We do it 3 times a week because it’s good for her.
 She enjoys it some days and merely tolerates it on others, but when she has had enough, she can’t get out of the water fast enough.

 Most bearded dragons enjoy a nice warm bath.
 They will splash and play and drink and generally have a great time.
 We put together a complete and detailed guide to beardie bath time that you can read here.

-Something we briefly mentioned in that guide is using a dedicated tub for bathing.
-It’s not a great idea to use your tub or sink (household soap and cosmetic residue are dangerous to your beardie) and instead, we recommend using a dedicated bin to bathe them in.
+Something we briefly mentioned in that guide is using a dedicated tub for bathing (we like bins like this).
+It’s not a great idea to use your tub or sink (household soap and cosmetic residue are dangerous to your beardie), and instead, we recommend using a dedicated bin to bathe them in.

 Never leave your beardie unattended in the bath, but let them play and explore as much as they want.
 If your beardie enjoys bath time, make it fun for them.
 Don’t just do the bare minimum.
 Give them a great place to take a bath, and they’ll look forward to their regular bathing as much as you do.

 2. Being wrapped up in a beardie burrito

 While Bacardi does not like bath time, she loves beardie burrito time, which comes immediately after.